 If you don’t have a nerd cave, or if your home doesn’t feel as nerdy as you want it to, then make it happen this year!
 A nerd cave is the best way to express your personality without words, showing who you are through the way you outfit your home.
 Every geek should consider it!

 Poor sleep quality and bad sleep habits can have lasting effects on your physical health and mental health.
 No matter how old or young you are, it’s important to get a grip on your sleep routine sooner rather than later.
 As soon as you do, you’ll feel better and live better.

 Creating your own cosplay is challenging, especially when you’re not the crafty type.
 Even if you’re not the best at arts and crafts, you should still try your hand at making a cosplay.

 Start small by gathering pieces of your cosplay from thrift stores.
 Once you get more comfortable in front of a sewing machine, you can create your entire cosplay from scratch.

 Making a list of New Year’s resolutions might seem cheesy, but it can get you one step closer to accomplishing your goals.
-Sprinkle some nerdiness into your New Year, and create resolutions that you actually want to do!
+Sprinkle some nerdiness into your New Year and create resolutions that are actually fun!

 And if you find it hard to stick to your plans, we recommend checking out some of these books that we’ve personally found helpful: